 1 Follow the 90% Nutrition rule

-2 Eat protein with every meal
+4 Eat protein with every meal

 Why is eating enough protein so important to your body transformation aspirations?
 Lifting weights breaks down your muscle tissue, and your body needs protein to repair and rebuild your damaged muscles so they grow back bigger and stronger.

-3 Buy good-quality meat
+5 Buy good-quality meat

-4 Don’t fear fat
+6 Don’t fear fat

-So there’s no need to avoid the fats found in red meat, avocado and nuts, but do avoid hydrogenated and trans fats, which are those found in cakes, biscuits and other processed foods, because not only will they derail your muscle-building and fat-loss mission, they are also really bad for you.
+So there’s no need to avoid the fats found in red meat, avocado and nuts, but do avoid hydrogenated and trans-fats, which are those found in cakes, biscuits and other processed foods.
+Not only will they derail your muscle-building and fat-loss mission, they are also really bad for your health.